 If your service connection is damaged, who is responsible for repairs?
 This is a general overview of your service connection; your pecific circumstance may differ from what is shown below.

 MidAmerican Energy's Responsibility

 - Installation and maintenance of the service line (1)

 - Electric meter (2)

 Customers living in mobile homes should contact MidAmerican Energy to determine who is responsible for the service pole and electric lines.

 What should you do if the meter box is pulled away from your house or apartment building?

 The property owner is responsible for hiring a licensed electrician to reattach the meter box and make sure power is restored, if necessary.
-In certain situations, an electrical inspection may be required.
+An electrical inspection may be required.

 What should you do if the service connection comes loose from the structure because of storm damage or other cause?